PSebastian96/pjt2-keytarschool/README.md

     - Was used to store the repository and files for the project.

 2. [Gitpod] - (https://www.gitpod.io)
-    - was used to code and edit the project.
+    - was used to code and edit code for the project.

 # Content sources :